divilla/pgx-json-repository/README.md

 	//insert
 	insert := map[string]interface{}{
-		"firstName": "First", //you can have first_name or "firstName" or "First_Name" in the database - all works "lastName": "Last",
+		"firstName": "First", //col name can be first_name or "firstName" or "First_Name" "lastName": "Last",
 	}
 	//returns string {"rowsAffected": 1} by default